Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 You can also give universal commands to the villagers

 ## Changelog
-<h3>3.1.0</h3>
+<h3>3.0.1</h3>
 1. Added config option for resources needed to upgrade villagers. <br>
 2. Wanderer's (Villagers found in the wild) stats will have stats scaled on the biome it was found at.
 (Configurable stats multiplier)<br>
 3. Fixed versioning bug<br>
-4. Villagers with special Combat ability will have "*" Mark on their name
+4. Villagers with special Combat ability will have "*" Mark on their name <br>
+5. Next update will replace the villagers with human NPCs <br>
 <h3>3.0.0</h3>
 1. Complete Overhaul of how the mod works.<br>
 2. You will now find villagers scattered through the biome. <br>